mschneider/blitz_smtp/README.md

 ## Usage

     smtp = BlitzSMTP.new(address, port)

     # open the connection
     smtp.connect

-    # afterwards you can send message
+    # after opening the connection you can send messages
     smtp.send_message "mail@from.com", "mail@to.com", <<-EOM
     Subject: Hi

     Hello world
+    EOM
+    smtp.send_message "mail@from.com", "other@to.com", <<-EOM
+    Subject: Hey

+    You too
     EOM

     # when you're done close the connection
     smtp.disconnect